rindeal-js/git-remote-refs-cmp/README.md

 ## Limitations

-- Only remote Git repositories are supported
+- Only remote Git repositories are supported.
-- Only `https://` protocol is supported
+- Only `https://` protocol is supported.
-- No extra credentials handling
+- No extra credentials handling.
   - You need to use native Git HTTPS authentication methods if you want to compare private repos.
+- Only equality comparison, it cannot tell you which one is older/newer.

 ## 🤝 Contributing